 - Are backlinks pointing at your site from content that was spun?
 If yes, try to get the spun content taken down ASAP.

-- Are there backlinks located in the body of articles which link to your site using keyword rich anchor text?
-If yes, I recommend you change these keyword links and use your domain name, brand name, domain URL or title/headline of the article, as the link text.
+- Are there backlinks located in the body of articles that link to your site using keyword-rich anchor text?
+If yes, I recommend changing these keyword links and using your domain name, brand name, domain URL, or title/headline of the article as the link text.

 - Are there any backlinks to your site from themes or widgets that you have created?
 If yes, you need to deactivate those links.

 - Are there any links on your website that link out to other websites from themes or widgets you may be using?
 If yes, remove them.

 - Are there site-wide links pointing to your site from low-quality websites?
 If yes, they need removing.
 Site-wide links from high-quality websites are probably OK, and I wouldn’t remove those except as a last resort.